 Several trend reports on travel and experiences show that sustainability and nature experiences are strong trends for what travelers will demand after the Pandemic.

-Of course this will mean that ICEHOTEL and ICEHOTEL 365 will continue to be an attractive destination on the world market Post Corona, as these values are central parts of their Master Brand.
+Of course, this will mean that ICEHOTEL and ICEHOTEL 365 will continue to be attractive destinations on the world market Post Corona, as these values are central parts of their Master Brand.

-The goal is to find a balance where tourism in Kiruna contributes to improving the social and economic conditions in the region and at the same time contribute to the preservation of the environment, nature and cultural treasures in Lapland.
-To make this possible, it's important that sustainability becomes both natural and a central part of the strategy for Kiruna's tourism industry.
+The goal is to find a balance where tourism in Kiruna contributes to improving the social and economic conditions in the region and at the same time contributes to the preservation of the environment, nature, and cultural treasures in Lapland.
+To make this possible, sustainability must become both natural and a central part of Kiruna's tourism industry strategy.

-In this mission, ICEHOTEL is not only one of the region's strongest suppliers of these kind of experiences; but also one of Sweden's most famous destination brands in our world.
+In this mission, ICEHOTEL is not only one of the region's strongest suppliers of these kinds of experiences; but also one of Sweden's most famous destination brands in the world.

-In 2020, ICEHOTEL received the award World's Leading Icehotel 2020, and became the winner of “The World Travel Awards ”, which also strengthens ICEHOTEL's position on the international travel market.
+In 2020, ICEHOTEL received the award World's Leading Icehotel 2020 and became the winner of “The World Travel Awards ”, which also strengthens ICEHOTEL's position in the international travel market.

-ICEHOTEL's unique product, its determination with a focus on sustainable tourism, its originality and constant renewal process will make me certain; you can look forward to; at least, 31 more years of new hotels, ice art and nature experiences in Jukkasjärvi, Sweden!
+ICEHOTEL's unique product, its determination with a focus on sustainable tourism, its originality, and its constant renewal process will make me certain; that you can look forward to; at least, 31 more years of new hotels, ice art, and nature experiences in Jukkasjärvi, Sweden!